 Origination Fee (or Service Fee)

 A fee charged by a prospective lender simply to get the mortgage application initiated.
 It may be a flat fee, or it may be equal to 1%-2% of the loan amount.
-Basically, this is the same thing as the mortgage application fee.
-Ask for clarification if you’re unsure, and even consider asking to have it waived or reduced.
-It is also referred to as the Administration Fee.
+This can cover services such as document preparation, notary fees, and the lender’s attorney fees to name a few.
+Basically, this is the same thing as the mortgage application fee and may also be referred to as an administrative fee so it’s important to ask for clarification of what is covered, if you’re unsure.
+Consider asking to have it waived or reduced.

 The fee for the expert who reviews and assesses your mortgage application and recommends acceptance or rejection of your application.
 Not charged for government-backed FHA mortgage loans.
 This fee usually includes the following charges: